General Oncology Diet Guidelines

-- Eat or drink only pasteurized milk, yogurt, cheese or other dairy products (pasteurized, grade-A milk and milk products).
+- Eat or drink only pasteurized milk, yogurt, cheese, or other dairy products (pasteurized, grade-A milk and milk products).

 - Avoid Mexican-style cheeses, such as queso blanco fresco, since they are frequently made from unpasteurized milk and are associated with a higher rate of foodborne illness.

 - Do not eat foods that may contain raw eggs, such as hollandaise sauce, raw cookie dough, homemade mayonnaise, and Caesar salad dressing.
 If you prepare these foods at home, use a pasteurized egg product instead of eggs in the shell.
-(You can find pasteurized eggs in the dairy case at your supermarket; Egg Beaters is one example.)
+(You can find pasteurized eggs in the dairy case at your supermarket; Egg Beaters® is one example.)

-Meat, Poultry, Fish and Tofu
+Meat, Poultry, Fish, and Tofu

-- Cut tofu into 1-inch cubes or smaller, and boil for five minutes in water or broth before eating or using in recipes.
-(Note: This process is not necessary if using aseptically packaged, shelf-stable tofu, such as Mori-Nu silken tofu).
+- Cut tofu into 1-inch cubes or smaller and boil for five minutes in water or broth before eating or using in recipes.
+(Note: This process is not necessary if using aseptically packaged, shelf-stable tofu, such as Mori-Nu® silken tofu).

 Fruits and Vegetables

-- Do not eat any raw vegetable sprouts, such as alfalfa, radish, broccoli, mung bean or other sprouts.
+- Do not eat any raw vegetable sprouts, such as alfalfa, radish, broccoli, mung bean, or other sprouts.

-Bread, Grain and Cereal Products
+Bread, Grain, and Cereal Products

-- Avoid “bulk bin” sources of cereals, grains or other foods.
+- Avoid “bulk bin” sources of cereals, grains, or other foods.

 Desserts and Sweets

-- See our water-safety guidelines.
+- See our Water Safety Guidelines.

-- Do not drink water straight from lakes, rivers, streams or springs.
+- Do not drink water straight from lakes, rivers, streams, or springs.

-- Do not drink sun tea.
-Make tea with boiling water, using commercially packaged tea bags.
+- Make tea with boiling water, using commercially packaged tea bags.
+Do not drink sun tea.

 - Ask that food be prepared fresh in fast-food establishments.
 (It may help to order the product prepared slightly differently from standard, such as without pickles.)